Colorado’s first comprehensive stroke center

-Swedish Medical Center is the first hospital in the Denver metro region to offer minimally invasive surgery to remove blood clot from the brain for patients who suffer from intracerebral hemorrhage.
-Cleared by the U.S Food and Drug Administration, the neuro evacuation device uses controlled aspiration to remove blood and tissue from the cerebrum and ventricular systems of the brain during minimally invasive neurosurgery.
-This procedure holds the potential to benefit patients suffering from hemorrhagic stroke who typically face limited treatment options, another viable treatment plan for their condition.
+Swedish Medical Center is the first hospital in the Denver metro region to offer minimally invasive surgery to remove a blood clot from the brain for patients who suffer from intracerebral hemorrhage.
+The neuro-evacuation device uses controlled aspiration to remove blood and tissue from the cerebrum and ventricular systems of the brain during minimally invasive neurosurgery.
+This procedure allows patients suffering from a hemorrhagic stroke, who typically face limited treatment options, another viable treatment plan for their condition.

-A cerebral angiogram is the study of vessels in the head and neck.
+A cerebral angiogram is the study of the blood vessels in the head and neck.
 A radiologist can perform the following procedures during a cerebral angiogram:

-- Treatment of stroke – removal of clot in the brain
+- Treatment of stroke through the removal of a blood clot in the brain

-- Treatment of arterial-venous malformations and vascular malformations
+- Treatment of arteriovenous malformations and vascular malformations

-- Treatment of narrowed vessels by ballooning or stenting
+- Treatment of narrowed blood vessels by ballooning or stenting

 - Treatment of brain aneurysms

-HealthONE Virtual Network is coordinated by HealthONE and Blue Sky Neurology, our Swedish system of stroke care extends beyond our three metro Denver emergency room locations and into a multistate region.
+In partnership with HealthONE and Blue Sky Neurology, our Swedish system of stroke care extends beyond our three metro Denver emergency room locations and into a multistate region.
 Using telemedicine technology, neurologists can provide lifesaving exams and treatments for stroke patients across Colorado and parts of the surrounding states.

-Telemedicine is technology that enables hospitals to treat stroke patients with immediate consultation from a stroke neurologist.
-From laptop computers, they can examine patients closely, even focusing in to look at subtle eye movement that can be important in delivering care.
-Neurologists can read vital signs on bedside computers and talk in real time with the patient, family members and emergency room professionals.
+Telemedicine enables hospitals to treat stroke patients with immediate consultation from a stroke neurologist.
+From a laptop computer connection, the neurologists can examine patients closely, even focusing in to look at subtle eye movements that can be important in delivering care.
+Stroke specialists can read vital signs on bedside computers and talk in real time with the patient, family members and emergency room staff.

 HealthONE also offers an air and ground transport team, AirLife.
 AirLife Denver has the first recognized dedicated stroke transport team in the United States.
-The team has received specialized education for the transportation of stroke patients, offering advanced care to stroke patients as they are being transferred between hospitals.
+The team has received specialized education for the transportation of stroke patients, offering advanced care as they are transferring patients to or between hospitals.
 Because of this, patients throughout an eight-state region may improve their chances of limiting the effects of stroke.
 Read Frances’ story of survival thanks to the Swedish system of stroke care.